Application of Māori worldview and the relationships between tangata (people) and whenua (land), waka (canoes), moana (ocean) and wai (water).

 - Paper Structure

-3. Consider appropriate applications alongside Māori communities for the five key wāhanga topics.
+- Consider appropriate applications for Māori communities for the five key wāhanga topics

 - Graduate Attributes Emphasised